 In my last post, I explained how Baptists really have a “one-ordinance-one sacrament” ecclesiology.
-I said this: “what Baptists really believe, in modern parlance, is that there is one ordinance (baptism which is a sign or symbol only) and one sacrament (the Lord’s Supper in which feeding upon Jesus Christ takes place).1 Jesus Christ is present with bread and wine but not water.
+I said this: “what Baptists really believe, in modern parlance, is that there is one ordinance (baptism which is a sign or symbol only) and one sacrament (the Lord’s Supper in which feeding upon Jesus Christ takes place).((Not all Baptists hold to this view.
+But many Calvinist Baptists do, and the primary debates on the sacraments that I can find are from various Calvinist Baptists.))
+Jesus Christ is present with bread and wine but not water.
 It’s a “one-ordinance-one-sacrament” ecclesiology that Baptists really confess.”

 Now, I will explain how Baptists can really push Presbyterians in the debate.